abbott567/wcagify/README.md

 #### Installing the Nunjucks macro

-First, expose the location of the macro to your Nunjucks environment.
+First, expose the location of the macro to your Nunjucks environment, and then make sure you've passed in the filter.
+The macro wont work without the filter as it calls it from inside the template.
 An example `server.js` file might look something like the following:

 ```javascript
 const path = require('path')